-First, as mentioned earlier, if a warp has requested a global memory access that will take a long time, the harware will schedule another warp to run while the first is waiting for the memory access to complete.
+First, as mentioned earlier, if a warp has requested a global memory access that will take a long time, the harware will schedule another warp to run while the first is waiting.
 This is an example of a common parallel processing technique called latency hiding.